One of the most common questions we get from WordPress users is how to make their site search more accurate.

 Since we want to limit WordPress search only by post content, the first step is to remove all the sources except Posts.

-To do so, press the Sources & Settings button.
+To do so, you can head to SearchWP » Algorithm from the WordPress dashboard and press the Sources & Settings button.

-Uncheck Pages and Media sources so that there will be only Posts left.
+Go ahead and uncheck Pages and Media sources, so that there will be only Posts left.

-After that, press Done to save the changes.
+After that, simply click the Done button to save the changes.

-The next step is to change the set of post attributes that WordPress considers when searching.
+The next step is to change the set of post attributes that SearchWP considers when searching.

-To limit WordPress search for post content only, we need to remove all of the post attributes except Content.
+By default, 5 attributes will be selected, which includes title, content, slug, excerpt, and author.
+To limit WordPress search for post content only, you can remove all the post attributes except Content.

-To do so, press the Add/Remove attributes button.
+To do so, first press the Add/Remove attributes button.

 You can also change the relevance weight of attributes by moving the slider next to them left or right.

-The bigger the weight, the more attention WordPress will pay to an attribute when performing a search.
+The bigger the weight, the more attention SearchWP will pay to an attribute when performing a search.

-Press the Save Engines button to save the changes when you’re finished.
+Finally, you can press the Save button to store the changes when you’re finished.

 That’s it.
 You’ve just made WordPress search for post content only.